 Prior to coaching, Travis was a four-year letterwinner and team captain at Carmel (Ind.)
 High School.
 He was an Indiana All-Star in 2006 and 2007, and led his team as the setter to a semi-final finish in the 2007 IBVCA State Tournament.
 Also in 2007, he liberoed the Indiana Volleyball Academy Indy Assault 18-1’s to a T-21st finish at USAV Nationals in Atlanta, Ga.

 In 2012, Travis completed his degree in aviation management with a minor in organizational leadership at Purdue.

-Travis lives in Indianapolis, with his wife, Kylee and their son, Elijah.
+Travis lives in Indianapolis, with his wife, Kylee and their children, Elijah and Jocelyn.
 His brother, Andrew, has been with The Academy since its inception and is the Boys Director.

 Katelyn Storms has served as the Director of Marketing and Travel for The Academy since the Fall of 2017.
 She is in charge of marketing and social media for all three of our locations as well as travel accommodations for our athletes and families.